prasadt2/simple-chatgpt-app/README.md

 ### Start the Backend Server

-From the `backend` folder, start the FastAPI server:
+From the `backend` folder, start the Flask server:

 ```bash
 uvicorn main:app --reload
 ```

-The backend server will be running at `http://localhost:8000`.
+The backend server will be running at `http://localhost:5000`.

 ### Start the Frontend App